nmhoward1/Chewy_Marketing_Data_Analysis_Project/README.md

 - **Top Performing Channels & Campaigns:**
   - SEM Conquest showed the highest CVR (43.26%) and lowest CPA ($5.95), despite a lower CTR.
-  - Meta Retarget achieved the highest revenue but with moderate CVR (0.60%).
+  - Meta Retarget achieved the highest revenue but with a moderate CVR (0.60%).

 - **Low Performing Channels & Campaigns:**
   - Meta Awareness had the lowest CVR (2.93%) and highest CPA ($17.39).
-  - Fish campaigns underperformed overall with the lowest revenue and CTR.
+  - Fish campaigns underperformed overall, with the lowest revenue and CTR.

 - **Quarterly Trends:**
   - CTR increased +8.17% overall from Q1 to Q2, showing stronger engagement.